 But Amazon is not the only one at the top.

 Kroger Online Delivery Service

 Traditional supermarket Kroger has seemingly managed to beat Amazon in the online grocery game by collaborating with one European superpower, so to speak.
-In 2018, Kroger partnered with U.K. online supermarket Ocado, which is known for its use of robots in warehouses as a way to make grocery packaging more efficient.
+Last year, Kroger partnered with U.K. online supermarket Ocado, which is known for its use of robots in warehouses as a way to make grocery packaging more efficient.
 The fruitful partnership helped Kroger boost sales up by 66 percent in 2018, according to CNN.

 With its increase in revenue, Kroger eclipsed Amazon in online grocery delivery sales, Food and Wine magazine reported.
 Although the company recently launched its own home delivery and curbside pickup option for customers, its collaboration with Ocado appears to have given the grocer the edge it needed to be a contender with and even eclipse Amazon.

 When it comes to online sales, there is Amazon and then there is everybody else.
 The online retailer has forced other retailers, such as Walmart and Target, to adjust their business strategies.

 Amazon’s unique and extensive marketplace is one of the biggest reasons why the company has dominated the e-commerce sales space for years.
 In fact, Amazon reached $206.82 billion in sales last year, according to Digital Commerce 360.
 The company accounted for 40 percent of U.S. online retail, and 43.3 percent of U.S. e-commerce gains in 2018, Digital Commerce 360 reported.